liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/01-resolving-bundle-requirements.markdown

 +$$$

-Note: Bndtools' *Resolve* button can resolve bundle dependencies automatically.
+Note: Bndtools's *Resolve* button can resolve bundle dependencies automatically.
 You specify the bundles your application requires and Bndtools adds transitive dependencies from your configured artifact repository.

 $$$